alpe123/alpe/docs/sb/tips.md

 ### Shining Grass

 Tall grass can hide some small rewards that can be very relevant to kick off your progression.
 You can find them by stepping over tall grass that has a golden shine.

+### Breaking Bridges

+For a bridge to break, it cannot have any troops on top.
+This means that after you use it, it won't break until no players or NPCs are stepping on it.

+Not all bridges in the maps break, it's mostly the ones in the outside of each map.
+You can get a better sense of their location by looking at these [simplified maps](/sb/maps).

+A simple rule of thumb: if the bridge has paths of low grass coming in and out of it, it's permanent.

 ### Boost Boots